 - Fold over the bottom strip.
 Cut excess if necessary.

 - Repeat for the side strip.

 - Then bring the top strip down and trim excess.
 Smooth with your fingers to make sure it is adhered.

 Simple, chic, classic.
 I can place my houndstooth covered IKEA Bekvam stool in any room and it automatically goes with the color and style of the room.

 Now I can reach all the high places around my house easily.
 Much better than dragging a kitchen chair around to help me when I need a boost in height.

-I went online to the Duck Brand website to see if I could order more rolls, but they don’t sell it online – they only list stores in your area that carry it.
+I went online to the Duck Brand website to see if I could order more rolls, but they don’t sell it online – they only list stores in that carry it.
 Your best bet in finding it is to check out craft stores.
 Target and Walmart carry the line in the home improvement area, not in the craft department of the store.
 If you do find it, let me know as I would love to have another roll or two.